Harshit22/taskman/README.md

 3. Open any broswer.
 Launch 'localhost/taskman'.

+## Note:
-Note:- You don't need to do any migrations before starting the app.
+1. You don't need to do any migrations before starting the app.

+2. This app has been tested on Windows 8.1 and Ubuntu 14.04